tufts-ml/cumulative-link-models/README.md

 The [Diabetes dataset](https://scikit-learn.org/stable/datasets/toy_dataset.html#diabetes-dataset) from sklearn is used.

-The raw target attribute is a reak valuequantitative measure of the disease progression one year after baseline.
+The raw target attribute is a real value quantitative measure of the disease progression one year after baseline.
 A `KBinsDiscretizer` is used to bin the continuous target data and encode ordinal labels such that each bin contains the same number of data points.